mliszcz/msc-thesis/thesis/chapters/54-appendix-selected-aspects-of-implementation.md

 functions*.
 In a normal function,
 `this` may point to different things, depending on how the function has been called.
-In the *arrow functions* `this` is lexically scoped, which means that `this` from a surrounding scope may be accessed without creating a variable for it.
+In the *arrow functions* `this` is lexically scoped, which means that `this` from within a surrounding scope may be accessed without creating a variable for it.
 This is useful in, e.g. anonymous functions.
-An example of such function is shown on [@Lst:D-es-arrow].
+An example of such a function is shown in [@Lst:D-es-arrow].

 ```{#lst:D-es-arrow .javascript .numberLines}
 class Calculator {